Wandaboma/Mining-and-Assessing-Issue-Processes/README.md

 In the code we output top 40 repos with the most number of issues.

 ### raw_data_fetch.py
-fetch original data from database and store the necessary information to local file
+Fetch original issue timeline data from database and store the necessary information to local file.

+Rule out the issue data lack of time info or actor info.

 ### issue_prepocess.py
 process issue data to issue sequence